PEO 101 – Introduction to Professional Employer Organizations (PEOs)

 In today’s increasingly competitive marketplace, small and mid-sized businesses need to utilize all available advantages.
-This means finding opportunities to ramp up efficiencies and boost cost effectiveness.
-Professional employer organizations (PEOs) are providing the types of services that save companies time and money by outsourcing employee related administrative functions to a dedicated service provider.
-Understanding the role and possible benefits of a PEO can be critical for smaller firms looking to obtain a complete strategic outlook on their futures.
+This means finding opportunities to ramp up efficiencies and boost cost-effectiveness.
+Professional employer organizations (PEOs) are providing the types of services that save companies time and money by outsourcing employee-related administrative functions to a dedicated service provider.
+Understanding a PEO’s role and possible benefits can be critical for smaller firms looking to obtain a complete strategic outlook on their futures.

 Understanding Professional Employer Organizations

-Under the correct circumstances, PEOs are a powerful tool that can be used to alleviate a company’s human resources burden while decreasing the costs associated with managing its employees.
+Under the correct circumstances, PEOs are a powerful tool that can alleviate a company’s human resources burden while decreasing the costs associated with managing its employees.

 With the economies of scale generated by their size and specialization, PEOs can oftentimes negotiate lower insurance rates and provide more attractive benefits packages than a client can on its own.

-Through this relationship the client remains the operational employer responsible for determining who to hire/terminate, employee job function and wages, day-to-day activities, and the overall general strategic direction of the business.
-The co-employment relationship is designed to outsource routine human resources tasks and compliance so that the client company is free to use its time and energy on its core competency.
+Through this relationship, the client remains the operational employer responsible for determining who to hire/terminate, employee job function and wages, day-to-day activities, and the overall general strategic direction of the business.
+The co-employment relationship is designed to outsource routine human resources tasks and compliance so that the client company can use its time and energy on its core competency.

-PEOs provide these services in exchange for an administrative fee that is typically charged as a per-employee-per-month (PEPM) flat dollar amount or in some cases as a percentage of the client’s overall gross wages.
+PEOs provide these services in exchange for an administrative fee typically charged as a per-employee-per-month (PEPM) flat dollar amount or, in some cases, as a percentage of the client’s overall gross wages.

-The industry has been in existence for over 25 years and has grown considerably over the last five.
+The industry has existed for over 25 years and has grown considerably over the last five years.
 More than 700 professional employer organizations are currently operating in all 50 states across the United States.
 They cover several million workers with over $80 billion dollars in annual revenue.

 What is a PEO’s Value Proposition?

-The benefits of choosing a PEO to manage employee related administrative tasks and benefits have helped fuel the industry’s growth.
-Selecting a PEO is a process for each business that is dependent on their unique needs and circumstances.
+The benefits of choosing a PEO to manage employee-related administrative tasks and benefits have helped fuel the industry’s growth.
+Selecting a PEO is a process for each business, dependent on their unique needs and circumstances.

-Due to purchasing power, a PEO’s clients generally enjoy better rates on health insurance than they would otherwise be able to procure on their own.
-In addition to health insurance, PEOs typically offer ancillary benefits such as dental, vision, life/AD&D, short and long-term disability, 401k, flex spending and commuter pre-tax deductions.
-The bundling of all of these products onto one platform is what has earned the industry its reputation of being a one-stop-shop, single vendor solution for all benefit needs.
+Due to purchasing power, PEO clients generally enjoy better rates on health insurance than they would otherwise be able to procure on their own.
+In addition to health insurance, PEOs typically offer ancillary benefits such as dental, vision, life/AD&D, short and long-term disability, 401k, flex spending, and commuter pre-tax deductions.
+The bundling of these products onto one platform has earned the industry its reputation of being a one-stop-shop, single-vendor solution for all benefit needs.

-Utilizing a PEO can also save the client the time and expense of conducting most employee related administrative tasks that generally distract companies from focusing on their core business.
-This component of the PEO solution is especially attractive to small and mid-sized businesses who can reallocate the time saved in these areas to focus on more revenue producing activities.
+Utilizing a PEO can also save the client the time and expense of conducting most employee-related administrative tasks that distract companies from focusing on their core business.
+This component of the PEO solution is especially attractive to small and mid-sized businesses that can reallocate the time saved in these areas to focus on more revenue-producing activities.

-PEOs also provide peace-of-mind by constantly monitoring and providing updates to their clients of all changes to local, state and federal employment law.
-In most cases the PEO will require their clients comply with these laws, thus significantly reducing each entities’ regulatory liability.
+PEOs also provide peace of mind by constantly monitoring and providing updates to their clients on all changes to local, state, and federal employment law.
+In most cases, the PEO will require their clients to comply with these laws, thus significantly reducing each entity’s regulatory liability.

-Value added components to a PEOs core service offering include benefits administration, HR consulting services, human resources information system (HRIS) platform, employee recruiting, and risk and safety training programs.
+Value-added components to a PEO core service offering include benefits administration, HR consulting services, a human resources information system (HRIS) platform, employee recruiting, and risk and safety training programs.

 Recently passed federal legislation has been favorable to the PEO industry.
 With a new certification process and more favorable tax rules, the Small Business Efficiency Act (SBEA) has constructed a framework for even greater inclusion of PEOs within mainstream business practices.